dchristie75/SSD1306-Monochrome-OLED/README.md

 ![](https://github.com/dchristie75/SSD1306-Monochrome-OLED/blob/master/images/stackable.png)

 ### Introduction
-The aim of this hardware project is to integrate a sensor/effector with the Broadcom development platform, also known as the Raspberry Pi, in order to read/write data to the device.
-The sensor/effecor chosen for this project is the SSD1306 OLED Monochrome Display from Adafruit.
-It is a 1" diagonal display that is made of 128X64 individual white OLED pixels that uses both SPI and I2C interfaces.
+The aim of this project is to integrate a sensor/effector with the Broadcom development platform, also known as the Raspberry Pi, in order to read/write data to the device.
+The sensor/effector chosen for this project is the SSD1306 OLED Monochrome Display from Adafruit.
+It is a 1" diagonal display that is made of 128x64 individual white OLED pixels that uses both SPI and I2C interfaces.
 Over the course of fifteen weeks, few necessary documentations were created, including the project proposal, a project breakdown schedule, and budget for the project.
 The necessary hardware components were also acquired, along with the required components to put everything together.
 A wiring circuit diagram was developed in [Fritzing](http://fritzing.org/home/) and was used to breadboard and test the sensor with the Broadcom development platform.
 Using that prototype, a custom PCB was designed and sent to the Prototype lab for etching.
 Headers were then soldered to the PCB for stacking and final assembly.
 The image above demonstrate the final stackable interface for the project.

 ### Bill of Materials